Brazilians are about to vote. And they're dealing with familiar viral election lies

 In 2022, "the main theme of disinformation campaigns is our version of 'the big lie,'" Campos Mello said.

-The parallels to Donald Trump's false claims that he won the 2020 U.S. election are not subtle.
+The parallels to Trump's false claims that he won the 2020 U.S. election are not subtle.

 Bolsonaro has baselessly alleged that Brazil's elections are rigged, that electronic voting machines can't be trusted, and that polls that show him trailing his rival, former President Luiz Inácio Lula da Silva, can't be believed.